Closed May 1

 Teacher Ranger Teacher Program

-Klondike Gold Rush National Historical Park was accepting applications for teachers interested in the park's Teacher-Ranger-Teacher (TRT).
-The application deadline was May 10, 2013.
+Klondike Gold Rush National Historical Park is accepting applications for teachers interested in applying for the park's Teacher-Ranger-Teacher (TRT).
+The application deadline is May 5, 2014.
 TRT is a 160-hour professional development opportunity for licensed public and private school teachers to create meaningful education experiences for students within Klondike Gold Rush National Historical Park.
 The selected candidate can earn continuing education credits and will earn a $3,000 dollar stipend at the conclusion of their season.

-If you are a highly motivated, dynamic and engaging educator who is currently a licensed public or private school teacher working in an accredited middle or high school, you can spend the summer becoming immersed in the rich cultural resources of Klondike Gold Rush National Historical Park in downtown Seattle.
+If you are a highly motivated, dynamic and engaging educator who is currently a licensed public or private school teacher working in an accredited K-12 school, you can spend the summer becoming immersed in the rich cultural resources of Klondike Gold Rush National Historical Park - Seattle.

 Name of Contact: Kelsey Johnson